-Martine has worked with children, young people and adults with all levels of mental health difficulties:
+Katie has worked with young people with all levels of mental health difficulties:

 - Low confidence and self esteem

-For children under the age of 16 parental consent is required with the parent attending the first session with the child to complete any relevant paperwork and ask any questions you may have and meet Martine as she appreciates it is important to meet the person who will be working with your child.
+Young people under the age of 16 require parental consent.
+A parent or guardian must attend the first sessions with the young person to complete any relevant paperwork and ask any questions you may have.
+Katie understands the importance of meeting the person who will be working with your child.

 Appointments can be made out of school/ college/ university hours and Saturdays, if required, to avoid disruption of educational commitments.